Aesth3tical/Bot-Commissions/README.md

 # Interested in Purchasing?
 If you're interested in making a purchase, please DM me on Discord @ **ÄsthetischerMensch#1000**, DM me on twitter @ [dan_perkins1](https://twitter.com/dan_perkins1), or email me @ [danielrperkins05@gmail.com](mailto:danielrperkins05@gmail.com?subject=COMMISSION)

-Please note 50% payment is due upfront, accepted payment methods are bank transfer, cashapp, paypal, or gift card.
+Please note 50% payment is due upfront, accepted payment methods are bank transfer, cashapp or paypal.
 You will receive your bot within 2 weeks or so of purchase, in most cases, and will be notified of any delays.